dmitri-tikhomirov/fallout-2-adjustments/readme.md

 1. If you have `mods_order.txt` inside your `mods` folder, add `fallout-2-adjustments` (this exact line) to it.
 1. To configure settings, edit `fallout-2-adjustments.ini`.

 To uninstall, delete the files.
-To disable without deleting, remove the line from `mods_order.txt`.
+To temporarily disable without deleting, remove the line from `mods_order.txt`.

 ## Compatibility